 Our vendor now had another handle to bargain.
 “Last price – 40 dollars and the photo of the old woman for free.”

 Now this was getting interesting – a slice of cash and bit of barter!

-Madhavi was not the one to give up; after all, her standing was at stake.
+Madhavi was not the one to give up; after all, she did have a compulsive spending disorder and calling her a shopaholic was an understatement.
 Finally, after 18 minutes of negotiation, she clinched the deal.

 “18 dollars and the photo of the old woman for free,” Madhavi declared, her eyes shining as if she had just climbed Mount Kilimanjaro on stilts!

-I love going shopping with Madhavi.
+As a man, I love going shopping with Madhavi because it offers a new perspective.
 It offers tax-free entertainment and gives me loads of masala to indulge in leg pulling later.
 She shops for herself, the home and me.
 From shoelaces to other elements of sartorial elegance, every piece I wear has been bought by her.
 And that is the way it should be, since ours is a love marriage, and I believe her taste is better than mine!